shawn-brown12/telco_remixed/README.md

 # Data Dictionary

-For each entry below:

-- A 0 means 'No', and a 1 means 'Yes'.
+- For the 'churn' column,  0 means 'No', and a 1 means 'Yes'.

 - Most of the categorical columns include either a yes or no, as well as a 'No internet/phone service' option